You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 To acquire ICF credentials, you need to get trained first.
 Choose a certification provider based on your coaching specialization and the curriculum that fits your priorities.

-For example, some certification centers focus on helping you get new clients, while others focus on niche methodologies instead.
+For example, some certification centers focus on helping you get new clients.
+Others focus on niche methodologies instead.

 2. Complete Your Training